 It’s another “dump and start” recipe, meaning all you need to do to make it is simply add (or dump!) all the ingredients into your Instant Pot OR Crock Pot, and press start.
 Dinner doesn’t get any easier than that!

 Best of all, there are only 5 ingredients in this recipe, in total!
 All you need is chicken breasts or chicken thighs, pepperoncini, butter or ghee, bouillon, and ranch spices.

 The flavors of Mississippi are are zesty and bright from the ranch seasoning.
 Pepperoncini adds a bit of heat, and the liquid from the jar adds brine and acid.
 The ghee or butter is the final element that adds lush, rich flavor.

 Mississippi chicken is fall apart tender, and it’s well balanced, and hearty without being super heavy – thanks to healthy and clean ingredients suitable for Weight Watchers and Keto ways of eating.

 The whole house smells marvelous while it cooks, and you can serve your Mississippi Chicken with any sides you enjoy.
-Serve it on crusty rolls, with some quick air fryer fries or any easy, healthy vegetables you enjoy.
+Serve it on crusty rolls, with some quick air fryer fries, mashed potatoes, or any easy, healthy vegetables you enjoy.

 - Chicken Breasts.
 I pretty much always have boneless skinless chicken breasts in my freezer.
 For extra flavor, use my Mississippi Marinated chicken breasts!